Hospital Construction Cost in India (2026)

 Add NABH fees (see Section 3) once 3–6 months of clinical data are ready.

-Q6.
-50-bed hospital project cost in India
+Q2.
+How much does a 50-bed hospital project cost in India?

 - 2025’s cost matrix is no longer just land + concrete + equipment; digital NABH compliance and cyber-security now shape budgets.